jefferson-lam/quartz/content/blurbs/Osaka Curation.md

 The spot where I got my Tofu Tiramisu!
 Apparently, a favorite amongst locals - pretty empty when I went.
 Cozy and retro vibe
 ### Shopping

-I was on the hunt for Sonny Angels here (smiskis are way better) so I spent so much time at these stores:

 **LOFT Umeda**
 16-7 Chayamachi, Kita Ward, Osaka, 530-0013, Japan

+Peer-pressured into shopping for Sonny Angels so came here...
+Smiskis are way better.....

 **Must: Don Quijote**
-Lots of locations, the mega one is this one: 3 Chome-4-36 Ebisuhigashi, Naniwa Ward, Osaka, 556-0002, Japan
+Lots of locations; the mega one is: 3 Chome-4-36 Ebisuhigashi, Naniwa Ward, Osaka, 556-0002, Japan

 The theme song is stuck in my head... roam around and see what kind of stupid stuff you can find here.
 My favorite section is on the 7th floor behind the curtain
 ### Attractions